 Dacia is a somewhat popular first name for females (#3138 out of 4276, Top 73%) but a unique last name for both adults and children.
 (2000 U.S. Census)

+Popular varying forms of Dacia (#unlisted) are Candace, Candi, Candice, Candis, Candy, Daija, Daijah, Deja, Dejah, Deyanira, Kandace, Kandice and Kandy.
+These girl names reached the top of their popularity during 1980-1989 (usage of 0.2233%) and have become much less widespread since, with versions such as Candy, Deja, Dejah, Kandace and Kandice becoming somewhat outmoded.
 Below is a charted analysis of the popularity of Dacia and corresponding names.
-Popular varying forms of Dacia (#unlisted) appearing in the Top 1000 are Candace, Candi, Candice, Candis, Candy, Daija, Daijah, Deja, Dejah, Deyanira, Kandace, Kandice and Kandy.
-These girl names reached the top of their popularity during the years 1980-1989 and have become much less widespread since, with versions such as Candy, Deja, Dejah, Kandace and Kandice becoming somewhat outmoded.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Statistics, 2014)